Tipping in Aruba

 How to tip in Aruba

-•Check the bill (10-15% service charge often added
+•Check the bill for a 10-15% service charge

-•Leave extra for your server
+•Leave extra only if you want to tip your server directly

 Quick tips

-Extra tip goes to your server
+Extra tipping usually goes directly to your server

-Other situations
+Other situations (8)

 DeliveryRound up